Twitch Music Rules: What Music Can You Play on Twitch in 2023?

 Three different categories of music can be used in Twitch streams:

-• Music licensed to you.
+- Music licensed to you.
 This is by far the most common solution to avoid takedowns.
-Epidemic Sound gives you access to a catalog of tracks and sound effects that you can use freely on Twitch, and YouTube if you want to upload your recorded streams afterward.
-Once you're subscribed to an Epidemic Sound plan, you can safely play music without worrying about DMCA takedowns.
+Epidemic Sound gives you access to a catalog of tracks and sound effects that you can use on Twitch, and YouTube if you want to upload your recorded streams afterward.
+Once you're signed up with an Epidemic Sound plan, you can safely play music without worrying about DMCA takedowns.

 Do you have to follow the Twitch Terms of Service, and can you play copyrighted music on Twitch?

-As we mentioned above, you're not allowed to play music that you don't have the rights for.
-Play music without a license and you’re violating copyright law.
-It's that simple!
+As we mentioned above, you're not allowed to play music that you don't have the rights for – play music without a license and you’re violating copyright law.
 Twitch’s Terms of Service and Community Guidelines explicitly say: “You may not include music you don’t own in your Twitch streams or VODs.”
-The Twitch TOS are there to protect users more broadly – with rules preventing in-game cheating, hacking and botting – alongside rights holders, such as music creators, producers and record labels.
+The Twitch TOS are there to protect users more broadly – with rules preventing in-game cheating, hacking, and botting – alongside rights-holders, such as music creators, producers, and record labels.

 Currently, many Twitch streamers unintentionally violate the law because they want to give their audiences the best experience possible.
 Unfortunately, including copyrighted music without proper licensing can result in takedowns, and it denies musicians the payment they deserve.
 With an Epidemic Sound plan, both problems are solved.